AthulElbert/circleup/Sprint2.md

 - `200 OK`
 - Returns the joined room object

-## Completion Status

-### Completed

-- Frontend and backend integration for auth flow
-- Frontend and backend integration for topics flow
-- Frontend and backend integration for room creation and listing
-- Frontend and backend integration for room detail retrieval
-- Frontend and backend integration for private invite generation and join
-- Frontend unit test baseline
-- Cypress smoke test baseline
-- Backend unit test baseline
-- Backend API documentation for Sprint 2

 ## Planned But Not Completed

 - Frontend unit tests are not at a 1:1 ratio with functions/components.
+  - Why: Sprint effort focused on establishing baseline frontend coverage plus one Cypress smoke path.

 - Backend unit tests are not at a full 1:1 ratio with all handlers/store functions.
+  - Why: Sprint effort prioritized the core topic, room, invite, and auth paths used in the integrated demo.

 - Cypress coverage is limited to a simple smoke test and does not yet cover a full user journey.
+  - Why: Sprint requirement only required a very simple Cypress test, so scope stayed minimal.

 - Advanced validation, permission hardening, and broader negative-path coverage remain future work.
+  - Why: Sprint 2 prioritized full-stack integration and demonstrable working flows over edge-case hardening.

+## Branch/Folders Delivered In Sprint 2

+- `circleup/balajiSprint2`
+- `circleup/ramSprint2`
+- `circleup/athulSprint2`
+- `circleup/sonaSprint2`
+- `circleup/main` (merged, runnable snapshot)

+## Demo Readiness Checklist

+- Frontend and backend run together as an integrated application.
+- Signup, verify, and login use real backend APIs.
+- Topics, rooms, and invites are demonstrable from the UI.
+- Backend tests pass with `go test ./...`.
+- Frontend unit tests pass with `npm test`.
+- Cypress smoke test passes with `npm run cypress:run`.